Your online store is your home base, where you showcase your brand, connect with your audience, and sell your products.

 Product titles have a 200-character limit, but you’ll want to keep your title between 60 and 80 characters.
 Why?

-- A Skubana study of over 3,000 high-ranking Amazon listings found that 33% of them fell between 60 and 80 characters.
+- A Skubana study of more than 3,000 high-ranking Amazon listings found that 33% of them fell between 60 and 80 characters.

 - The Amazon Seller Central guidelines recommend it.